 traitors being executed, but those people were trying to harm us.

-low table with mirror or mirrors where one sits while dressing or applying makeup
+low table with a mirror where one sits while dressing

 She reached over and put the silver-handled brush back on my